Trust / Identity and access management / 2009-present

 That gives Okta a broader brand problem.
 It has to speak to security teams, IT operators, developers, product teams, and executives without making identity feel like five separate markets.

-Okta belongs in the archive because it shows how a behind-the-scenes system becomes a brand when the risk is high enough.
+Okta belongs in Grow Your Brand because it shows how a behind-the-scenes system becomes a brand when the risk is high enough.
 Login is not exciting.
 Access failure is expensive.

 For operators, the lesson is to own the invisible control point.
 If your product guards a business-critical moment, the brand should make the control logic easier to trust before customers are forced to inspect it during a failure.